department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/post-9-11/yellow-ribbon-program.md

 [Check the status of your Post-9/11 GI Bill benefits](/education/gi-bill/post-9-11/ch-33-benefit/).

-**If you transfer to a different school**, your new school needs to offer Yellow Ribbon benefits and accept your application in order for you to continue in the program.
+**If you transfer to a different school,** your new school needs to offer Yellow Ribbon benefits and accept your application for you to continue in the program.
 Your first school's decision doesn't affect your new school's decision.

 </div>
 </li>